ti-uni-bielefeld/T-SIMD/docs/notes_for_library_developers.md

 $ make doc
 ```

-The documentation will be in the folder `doc_html`.
+The documentation will be in the folder `docs/html`.
-To view the generated documentation, open the file `doc_html/index.html` in a web browser.
+To view the generated documentation, open the file `docs/html/index.html` in a web browser.

-The configuration file for documentation generation is contained in the file `doc/Doxyfile` (this is also where the files to be included in the documentation are specified).
+The configuration file for documentation generation is contained in the file `docs/Doxyfile` (this is also where the files to be included in the documentation are specified).

 ## Generating the single-header include file